tm2josep/allocation_language/README.md

 ```
 The above code is an example to feed a generator of loss data into a contract.
 The "alloc @'claim' $name_1 @'liable';" command translates in english to 'move as much as possible, limited to name_1's value, from the claim field into the liable field'.
-This means it applies an occurence equal to name_1.
+This means it applies an occurence limit equal to name_1.
 The contract.update method allows modification of any named variables in a contract.
 There can be multiple.